team-tenacious/vertex/README.md

 ```
 ## about refCounts and subscription ids

 Clients perform subscribe requests only once for subscription path and option combinations, following that a local refCount is incremented or decremented depending on subscribe or unsubscribes - when the local refCount reaches zero a cluster unsubscribe message happens.
-Edge nodes do something similar whereby the subscription record is only broadcasted once consecutive subscribes and unsubscribes are also managed through a refCount which only broadcasts an unsubscribe when it is 0 or 1.
+Edge nodes do something similar whereby the subscription record is only broadcasted once consecutive subscribes and unsubscribes are also managed through a refCount which only broadcasts an unsubscribe/subscribe when it is 0 or 1 respectively.

 # protocol: